MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/use-filter-expressions-in-odata-uris.md

 |floor|`$filter=floor(FDecimal) eq 0`||
 |ceiling|`$filter=ceiling(FDecimal) eq 1`||

 ## Referencing Different Data Types in Filter Expressions

 You must use the appropriate notation for different data types with filter expressions.

 - String values must be delimited by single quotation marks.

 - Numeric values require no delimiters.

-For more information about data types and other information about conventions and standards for OData URIs, see [Atom Publishing Protocol: URI Conventions](https://go.microsoft.com/fwlink/?LinkId=214635).
-Conventions for data types are addressed in section 2.2.2, "Abstract Type System."

 ## See Also